EricZhengAZ/Lable-Track1EC601/iOS_app/camera/data/README.md

+# Models
-This folder has a pretrained model with step 20000.
+This folder has a pretrained model inception_v1.
+To use other models, just modify the CameraExampleViewController.mm file to fit the model's name.
+Here is an example: